 In this 22,000-square-foot facility in Liberty Village, kids ages 10 and under can climb with an experienced adult.
 If you aren’t an experienced climber, instructors are available for Kids Climbs for ages 13 and under.
 (You’ll need to make a reservation 48 hours in advance and have a minimum of three climbers.)

 If your child wants to become a “real” climber, consider the School of Rock 10-week after-school program for ages 7–13.
 Individual lessons are available for youth ages 14+ and adults.
-Birthday parties.35 Fraser Ave., Toronto
+Birthday parties available.
+Go to website.

-Boulderz has ropes climbing and bouldering for kids and adults in two locations: Etobicoke and the Junction Triangle.
+Boulderz has ropes climbing and bouldering for kids and adults in two locations: Etobicoke (Alderwood) and the Junction Triangle.
 First-times can do the Intro to Boulderz program (adults must accompany kids).
 Other options for kids: drop-in climbing, which is open to all ages on Sundays—but with a minimum of one adult per three kids under age 14; group belay classes; after-school programs for specific age groups (4–5, 6–10, 11–17); and day camps.
 Kids can also take a group belay class.
 Got a wee one?
 Check out Mommy Rok, for moms with babes up to 12 months!
-Birthday parties.1444 Dupont St., Toronto
+Birthday parties available.
+Go to website.

 In this 12,000-square-foot facility in the Downsview Park Sports Centre, kids can do rock-climbing, bouldering, slacklining, and take part in indoor games (outdoor in summer).
 Two-hour, drop-off supervised climbs are available for kids ages 7–12 every weekend; reservations are required.
-True North also has a variety of school-break and summer camps and after-school programs for ages 5–18 and birthday parties.75 Carl Hall Rd., Toronto
+True North also has a variety of school-break and summer camps and after-school programs for ages 5–18 and birthday parties.
+Go to website.

 The East York climbing facility has 11 distinct climbing areas, 80+ climbing stations, and more than 4,000 square feet of bouldering.
 For kids, there’s climbing with TCA staff on Saturdays (ages 6–12), school-break and summer camps, and six-week courses for ages 4–18, plus birthday party packages.
-Parents who’ve taken a beginner belay course can climb with kids independently.11 Curity Ave., Toronto
+Parents who’ve taken a beginner belay course can climb with kids independently.
+Go to website.

-These gyms in Leslieville and Ajax have family climbs (by reservation for the first visit), after-school programs for kids in grade 1 and up, and climbing camps, summer youth programs, plus small-group belaying sessions for all ages, by reservation.
-You can book a climbing birthday party, too.388 Carlaw Ave., Toronto
+These gyms in Leslieville and Ajax have family climbs (by reservation for the first visit), after-school programs for kids in Grade 1 and up, and climbing camps, summer youth programs, plus small-group belaying sessions for all ages, by reservation.
+You can book a climbing birthday party, too.
+Go to website.

-This large climbing gym in the Annex is designed for all skill levels and ages.
+This large climbing gym in The Annex (near Christie Pits) is designed for all skill levels and ages.
 It has more than 7,000 square feet of ropes climbing surface and 58 routes and is the tallest climbing gym in the city.
 For kids, there are drop-in lessons, kids’ club program, camps, and recreational classes.
-Book birthday parties for ages 5 and up.677 Bloor St. W., Toronto
+Book birthday parties for ages 5 and up.
+Go to website.

-Climber’s Rock is one of Canada’s largest indoor climbing facilities.
+Climber’s Rock in Burlington is one of Canada’s largest indoor climbing facilities.
 Their Youth Academy (ages 4–17) is focused on fitness and fun and progresses by age and ability.
-Parents who take a belay course can belay with kids at any time.5155 Harvester Rd., Burlington
+Parents who take a belay course can belay with kids at any time.
+Go to website.

-The York region’s premier climbing gym has ropes climbing and bouldering, with beginner’s course for adults and kids, youth group activities, after-school lessons, summer camps, and birthday parties.482 Ontario St., Newmarket
+The York region’s premier climbing gym (in Newmarket) has ropes climbing and bouldering, with beginner’s course for adults and kids, youth group activities, after-school lessons, summer camps, and birthday parties.
+Go to website.